GarwelGarwel/KerbalHealth/README.md

 These values, like most others in the mod, are adjustable in Difficulty Settings.
 They also depend on quirks of a particular kerbal.
 You can check current values for a specific crew member in Health Monitor.

 Certain parts (Hitchhiker, crew cabins, and the Cupola + many provided by mods) can additionally reduce the effect of a health factor (Confinement in this case) allowing for much longer and healthier flights.
 It often requires EC though.
 Hab rings in some mods can help overcome Microgravity issues for long-term stations and interplanetary missions.
 All these features can be changed using ModuleManager patches.

+## Stress and Training

+One of the drains on kerbals' health is Stress.
+If you have training disabled (recommended for new players), Stress is reducced based on your Astronaut Complex facility level:
+- Level 1: 60% reduction (i.e. -0.8 HP/day)
+- Level 2: 75% reduction (i.e. -0.5 HP/day)
+- Level 3: 85% reduction (i.e. -0.3 HP/day)

+If you have training enabled, you should first train your kerbals for missions.
+In the Editor, assign crew to the ship you are going to launch, open the Health Report and click Train button.
+All kerbals in the list will start training, if they are at least 90% healthy.
+You can check the time required for training and the effects of training in the Health Report.
+Then save the vessel and exit the Editor (don't launch it yet!).

+Wait for the kerbals to finish their training.
+Training time depends on the number of trainable parts (as of now, it is those with crew capacity) and whether the kerbal has previously been trained for this part type.
+After the crew has been trained, load the vessel and launch it.

+Untrained kerbals will slowly get used to a vessel they are in, but it will take more time than in KSC (and they will suffer from higher Stress all that time).

 ## Health Recuperation and Health Decay